Arch-Noize/ruby-capstone/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-Currently, this is not an available feature
+Currently, this is not an available feature.
+However, you can see a video of us demonstrating how the app works, and how it was made [here!](https://drive.google.com/file/d/1JqKVnPhM_qjesTMW52rL6mEBpxWiE2ZU/view?usp=sharing)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>